Cadbury: 2019 "Cadbury Treasures" campaign

 In the run-up to Easter 2019, Cadbury launched a "Treasures" promotion in the UK and Ireland that, as well as listing treasure exhibits in various museums, unintentionally encouraged people to engage in illegal metal-detecting and digging at protected archaeological sites around the British Isles in search of further treasure.
 This prompted a highly critical reaction from archaeologists.

-2022 Channel 4 Dispatches Child Labour Claims
+2022 Channel 4 Dispatches child labour claims

 In 2022, Cadbury Exposed: Dispatches aired on Channel 4 revealed child labour in cocoa farming for Cadbury chocolate.
 Mondelez International initially refused to comment before releasing a statement after the programme had aired.
-Mr Barnett claimed Mondelez CEO Dirk Van de Put had "refused to be interviewed" but the company "did not dispute our findings (and were) deeply concerned by the incidents documented by Dispatches and would launch an investigation."
+The network's journalists claimed Mondelez CEO Dirk Van de Put had "refused to be interviewed" but the company "did not dispute our findings (and were) deeply concerned by the incidents documented by Dispatches and would launch an investigation."

+2023 Listeria recall

+In May 2023, Muller recalled six Cadbury desserts because of the possible presence of listeria, described as a "precautionary measure".